MathiasSeguy-Android2EE/AnimatedVectorMorphingTool/README.md

 The way I use the tool
 ==================
-<-First I have my SVG picture
+>-First I have my SVG picture
-<-Then I go on InLoop: http://inloop.github.io/svg2android/ to convert them and I ensure not to generate compatible elements
+>-Then I go on InLoop: http://inloop.github.io/svg2android/ to convert them and I ensure not to generate compatible elements
-<-I save those file in my folder "xml root" and copy them (also) in my working directory. let's call those files (in the working directory) working files.
+>-I save those file in my folder "xml root" and copy them (also) in my working directory. let's call those files (in the working directory) working files.
-<-I open each file, delete the first charcter of the file "<" and replace it with the same "<" (becasue inLoop generates a bad char that broke the xml parsing using Sax, don't know why) and I add my xml tag android:morphingName and android:name on each path I want to morph
+>-I open each working file, delete the first charcter of the file "<" and replace it with the same "<" (because inLoop generates a bad char that brokes the xml parsing using Sax, don't know why) and I add my xml tag android:morphingName and android:name on each path I want to morph
-<-Then I run the tool on those files (in my working directory) and I copy paste the elements in my Android project
+>-Then I run the tool on those files (in my working directory) and I copy paste the elements in my Android project
-<-I look at what happens and I go back to my working files to enhance them, splitting some paths, adding fillColor or Stroke color, I run the tool again, copy-paste, look, enhance
+>-I look at what happens (running the application) and I go back to my working files to enhance them, splitting some paths, adding fillColor or Stroke color, I run the tool again, copy-paste, look, enhance

-As generating the new files take several second, looking at what happens and enhance the working file is really easy and fast.
+As generating the new files take several seconds, looking at what happens and enhance the working files is really easy and fast.
 Hope you'll enjoy it.

 And at last : thanks to https://stackedit.io/editor, because markup is hell without.